traintastic/traintastic/manual/traintasticmanual/en-us/gettingstarted/start-client.md

 ### ![](../../gfx/toolbar/no_smoke.png) No smoke

-Disable all smoke generators, this requires that all smoke generater decoder functions are set to the *Smoke* type, see [decoder function function](../object/decoderfunction.md#decoder-function-function).
+Disable all smoke generators, this requires that all smoke generator decoder functions are set to the *Smoke* type, see [decoder function function](../object/decoderfunction.md#decoder-function-function).

 ### Edit mode

 Traintastic as a special *edit mode*, when the world is not in edit mode most settings that define the layout can't be changed.
-This prevents making accidential changes during layout operation.
+This prevents making accidental changes during layout operation.
 Changing some settings also also requires the world to be stopped.